-We found that popping your winter sleeping bag in a full load of washing is better.
+We found that popping your sleeping bag in a full load of washing is better.
 The full load distributes the water evenly rather than your sleeping bag absorbing most of the water.
 We suggest air drying your pouch initially, and finishing it off on a low tumble-dryer setting to help fluff up the fibres.

 I have washed my ergoPouch and rust coloured stains have appeared on the bag?

-This is common for our organic cotton filling to react this way after its first wash.
+This can sometimes occur with our organic cotton filling after its first wash.
 The reason for this is that tiny (and random) bits of organic cotton bud get trapped inside the filling of some ergoPouch sleeping bags when they are made.
-As the cotton filling in ergoPouch sleeping bags do not go through any type of chemical bleaching, the pigment from these tiny trapped buds come out and onto the material when the sleeping bags are washed for the first time.
+As the organic cotton filling in ergoPouch sleeping bags do not go through any type of chemical bleaching, the pigment from these tiny trapped buds come out and onto the material when the sleeping bags are washed for the first time.

 ergoPouch have tested using a stain remover and 99% of the time the marks come out straight away.
 Understandably if chemicals don't want to get used, Bicarb Soda works just as well.

-If the stains choose to be stubborn and don't want come out, please contact us.
+If the stains choose to be stubborn and don't want to come out, please contact us.

 What is a Sleep Suit Bag?

-An award winning design that is created for children who do karate in their sleep and don’t like being confined to a sleeping bag.
-This 2 IN 1 design can transform from a sleeping bag to a sleep suit with legs using zippers.
-Ideal for toddlers who want more leg freedom during sleep, our use in a 5 point harness such as a pram or car, an easy one.
-This item is also perfect for little walkers as it has grip pads on the feet.
+An award-winning design that is created for children who do move their legs a lot during sleep, and don’t like being confined to a sleeping bag.
+This 2-in-1 design can transform from a sleeping bag to a sleep suit with legs using zippers.
+Ideal for toddlers who want more leg freedom during sleep, our use in a 5 point harness such as a pram or car seat*.

 Why are the sleeves on the 2.5 and 3.5 TOG not padded?